digifoxlk/break-of-tribe-invite-personalizer/README.md

 - **Sinhala title toggle** - Choose between `ඔබතුමන්ට (Mr.)` and `ඔබතුමීයට (Mrs./Ms.)`; the inactive title is automatically crossed out on the invitation.
 - **Drag-and-drop placement** - Move the guest name label anywhere on the invitation artwork using mouse or touch.
-- **Live styling controls** - Change text size and color instantly.
+- **Live styling controls** - Change text size, view the rendered size in `px`, and pick text color instantly.
 - **Export options** - Save the final invitation as a high-resolution **PNG** or **PDF**.
 - **Client-side only** - No installation or server required.